Page Contents

-Let’s start with one big piece of advice, don’t just do a day trip to Crystal River, Florida!
+Let’s start with one big piece of advice, make sure to plan a 2-day Crystal River itinerary!
 For one, there’s far more to see here than just one day.
 And two, the two biggest wildlife experiences I talk about are so much better first thing in the morning.
 And I’m talking sunrise people, that’s how to get the most out of this Crystal River Florida itinerary.

-In this article I’ll talk you through all the things to do on a two-day itinerary here, with two overnights.
+In this article I’ll talk you through all the things to do in Crystal River.
 Then I’ll explain the best food spots I found, and hints and tips to fit in along the way.
 I’ll talk most about swimming with manatees, as this is the biggest attraction and a must do in Crystal River.

 But don’t miss the kayaking at the Chassahowitzka River either, as that was a very close second place.